wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 What function you use depends your use case.
 Decide which statistical function works most effectively to define the normal behavior of your system and then use that function to detect anomalies.

 Here are some examples for both Std Dev and IQR that illustrate these functions.
+See the [reference page for anomalous](ts_anomalous.html) for an example for that function.

 ## Example 1